stranger9977/BigDataBowl2024/README.md

 This project is our contribution for the NFL Big Data Bowl, where we analyze and work with the provided NFL tracking data to gain insights and develop solutions related to football analytics.

+To learn more about this project, please visit the [Kaggle Page](https://www.kaggle.com/competitions/nfl-big-data-bowl-2024/data)

 ## Table of Contents

 - [Introduction](#introduction)